wagner2010/gsoc/templates/ideas-page.md

 | {{ Medium}}                            | {{ High}} | {{ }}         | {{ [@foo][], [@bar][] }} |

 #### Technical Details
-The student would complete a GridSearch Visualizer (includes finalizing the color plot) that was created in a prior issue (https://github.com/DistrictDataLabs/yellowbrick/pull/261).
-More examples and information can be    For more information on this project, please reference this issue (https://github.com/DistrictDataLabs/yellowbrick/issues/308).
+The student would complete a GridSearch Visualizer (includes finalizing the color plot) that was created in a prior issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/pull/261).
+For more information on this project, please reference this issue [here](https://github.com/DistrictDataLabs/yellowbrick/issues/308).

 ## Pipeline-support

 ###  Allow model visualizer to Wrap Pipeline objects
 #### Abstract

-The student would work to modify the ModelVisualizer (https://github.com/DistrictDataLabs/yellowbrick/blob/develop/yellowbrick/base.py#L274) to change the ModelVisualizer.estimator attribute to a @property - when setting the estimator property, we can perform a check to ensure that the Pipeline has a final_estimator attribute (e.g. that it is not a transformer pipeline).
+The student would work to modify the ModelVisualizer [code is available here](https://github.com/DistrictDataLabs/yellowbrick/blob/develop/yellowbrick/base.py#L274) to change the ModelVisualizer.estimator attribute to a @property - when setting the estimator property, we can perform a check to ensure that the Pipeline has a final_estimator attribute (e.g. that it is not a transformer pipeline).

 | **Intensity**                          | **Priority**              | **Involves**  | **Mentors**              |